 \\\ Recycle Towels For Pets

-Most of us possess a handful of different sized towels and these may loose their colour and fluffy pile over time with constant use and washing.
+Most of us possess a handful of different-sized towels and these may lose their colour and fluffy pile over time with constant use and washing.
 That’s millions of towels that are being discarded yearly where they can be put to good use in the pet industry.

 Are your towels useable and with care labels still attached?

 If your towels are just showing their signs of age then they can be donated to your local pet charity shop, especially if you have the care labels still attached.
 They can be re-sold in their shops raising funds for the charity.

 If you are not sure where your local pet charity shop is, then check on yell.com.